openjdk/jdk/doc/building.md

 Certain third-party libraries used by the JDK (libjpeg, giflib, libpng, lcms and zlib) are included in the JDK repository.
-The default behavior of the JDK build is to use this version of these libraries, but they might be replaced by an external version.
+The default behavior of the JDK build is to use the included ("bundled") versions of libjpeg, giflib, libpng and lcms.
+For zlib, the system lib (if present) is used except on Windows and AIX.
+However the bundled libraries may be replaced by an external version.
 To do so, specify `system` as the `<source>` option in these arguments.
 (The default is `bundled`).

   * `--with-libjpeg=<source>` - Use the specified source for libjpeg
   * `--with-giflib=<source>` - Use the specified source for giflib